 Going to a different country will not make any difference to the questions that will appear on the GMAT for you.
 The same set of questions will appear for every person taking the GMAT around the world at a given point in time.
 Since it is a standardized test, the GMAT cannot be tweaked to create a discrete difficulty level per country.

-Another reason we can think of why that particular myth might have gained traction is the belief that your percentile rank will change based on the scores of people taking the GMAT from the same country.
+Another reason we can think of why this particular myth might have gained traction is the belief that your percentile rank will change based on the scores of people taking the GMAT from the same country.

-Fact: Percentile ranks have nothing to do with the country you’re in.
+But the percentile ranks have nothing to do with the country you’re in.